-The summer exhibition was held in the great room at Somerset House and noble society gathered in a room whose walls were covered with paintings from floor to ceiling.
-In the centre of the room is the Prince of Wales, wearing a red jacket and standing next to Joshua Reynolds.

-The number of pictures increased each year from 547 in 1781 to 1,165 in 1821 so they had to be hung frame to frame.
+- The summer exhibition was held in the great room at Somerset House and noble society gathered in a room whose walls were covered with paintings from floor to ceiling.
+In the centre of the room is the Prince of Wales, wearing a red jacket and standing next to Joshua Reynolds. - The number of pictures increased each year from 547 in 1781 to 1,165 in 1821 so they had to be hung frame to frame.
 The position was determined by the Hanging Committee and the position of a painting was critical to it being seen.
-If it was too high, known as being 'skied' it could not be appreciated and the ideal position was 'on the line' with the bottom edge eight foot from the floor.
-This position was occupied by 'swagger' portraits and history paintings.
-Small pieces and pieces by lesser known artists were skied and we shall see later that Constable created his 'six footers' to be large enough to be placed on the line.
+Small pieces and pieces by lesser known artists were skied and Constable created his 'six footers' to be large enough to be placed on the line.
 Although Thomas Gainsborough was a founding member he broke with the Academy in 1784 when his portraits of the royal family were skied.